 Cleaning up the cooker is quite straightforward, although care must be taken when washing the outer cooking pot due to the electrical cord.
 We were expecting some rice to stick to the inner cooking pot due to the lack of nonstick materials, but were pleasantly surprised to find that most of the rice at the bottom simply rinsed off under the tap.
 The remaining rice was wiped off with a sponge, so not much effort was involved in getting the cooker clean.

 The Tatung rice cooker is certainly a decent rice cooker.
 It cooks food in very reasonable times, and looks good at the same time.
 The keep warm functionality seems to work well, and we had no real issue with cleaning the machine after we were done with it.
 With a retail price of $199.99 it is a little on the expensive side compared to conventional rice cookers, but being stainless steel it should last you much longer.
 It comes standard with a one year warranty.

 - Cord is not detachable

 - Little pricey

-Summary: This is an impressive rice cooker.
+This is an impressive rice cooker.
 It looks good, and cooks wonderful rice in decent times.
 It has a large capacity, and is quite easy to clean afterwards.
 It may be a little pricey, but it should last you many years.
-You can find the Tatung rice cooker on Amazon over here.
+You can find out more about the Tatung rice cooker on the .